 Alexa, what's in the news?

-West Yorkshire Police's latest news and appeals are now available through Amazon's intelligent personal assistant Alexa.
-Alexa can read the latest news headlines through Amazon's home automation devices, such as the Amazon Echo and the Echo Dot.
+West Yorkshire Police's latest news and appeals are available through Amazon's intelligent personal assistant 'Alexa'.
+Alexa can read the latest news headlines through Amazon's home automation devices and smart speakers, such as the Amazon Echo and the Echo Dot.

 The voice activated app uses what is known as a 'flash briefing skill', meaning after setting up the skill through an app, the public can 'ask Alexa' to read the latest news, and their device will read the latest news headlines, direct from a feed from the West Yorkshire Police website.

 The system then takes an automated news feed direct from the West Yorkshire Police website, giving users hourly updates on the latest news headlines in West Yorkshire.